wp-plugins/robo-gallery/README.txt

 Yes.
 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have video link field in gallery image options, where you can define some custom link to the online video.

+= How to turn off social buttons in gallery lightbox ? =

+When you open gallery settings you can find there gallery lightbox settings block, where you can turn off social buttons in gallery lightbox on the front end.

+= Where to change font color of the gallery lightbox text? =

+When you open gallery settings you can find there gallery lightbox settings block, where you can gallery lightbox text color using color selector.

+= Is it possible to change background color of the gallery lightbox ? =

+Yes, you can change background color of the gallery lightbox.
+When you open gallery settings you can find there gallery lightbox settings block, where you can change color of the gallery lightbox background.

+= Is it possible to change transparency of the gallery lightbox background ? =

+Yes, you can change gallery lightbox background transparency in gallery settings.
+Yes, you can change background color of the gallery lightbox.
+When you open gallery settings you can find there gallery lightbox settings block.
+When you open color selector for the gallery lightbox background you'll see there additional slider option for transparency value.

 == Screenshots ==

 1. Gallery Demo 1